Burnout for Women in Finance: The Complete Guide

 The driven women I treat often carry an unexamined belief: that any boundary is a career liability.
 Saying no means falling behind.
 Leaving on time means not being committed.
 Taking a mental health day means being weak in a system that rewards endurance.
 This belief isn’t irrational — in many workplaces, it’s accurate.
 But when it becomes the organizing principle of your entire life, it stops being strategy and starts being self-abandonment.

-Nadia is a chief marketing officer who hadn’t taken a full vacation in four years.
+Talia is a chief marketing officer who hadn’t taken a full vacation in four years.
 She told me she “couldn’t afford to unplug,” and when I asked what would happen if she did, she couldn’t answer.
 What she eventually articulated was a terror that felt out of proportion to the reality — a conviction that her value was inseparable from her availability.
 If she stopped producing, she stopped mattering.
 That equation didn’t originate in her workplace.
 It originated in a childhood where her worth was measured by her usefulness.

-Both/And means Nadia can set a boundary and still care about her career.
+Both/And means Talia can set a boundary and still care about her career.
 She can leave work at a reasonable hour and still be excellent at her job.
 She can protect her nervous system and continue to grow professionally.
 In fact, in my clinical experience, driven women who learn to set boundaries don’t lose momentum — they gain sustainability.
 The work doesn’t suffer.
 The suffering around the work decreases.

 The Systemic Lens: Why ‘Work-Life Balance’ Is a Myth, Not a Goal